revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 <blockquote>

 - Yes, we can create our own functional interface.
-- We have to do these two things:
+- We must do these two things:
     - Annotate the interface with `@FunctionalInterface`, which is the Java 8 convention for custom functional interfaces.
     - Ensure that the interface has just one abstract method.